InterviewMap/CS-Interview-Knowledge-Map/Git/git-en.md

 ![](https://user-gold-cdn.xitu.io/2018/4/23/162f11cc2cb8b332?w=505&h=563&f=png&s=26514)

 Compare with `merge`, the result of `rebase` is very clear with a single flow.
-But if there is any conflict, you'll be in troule to solving them.
+But if there is any conflict, you'll be in trouble to solving them.
 You have to solve them one by one , while you only need to solve them one-time if using `merge`.

 You should use `rebase` on the local branchs which need be rebased.
 If you need to `rebase` the `develop` to the `master`, you should do as follows: